MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

 ### Use the ARM template

-The following steps explain how to deploy the ARM template using Powershell.
+The following steps explain how to deploy the ARM template using PowerShell.

 1. Open [Azure Cloud Shell](https://shell.azure.com), and follow the instructions to sign in.
 1. Select **Copy** to copy the PowerShell script.